Last fact-checked 3 Jun 2024 | Report a content error

-The UK government has announced a whole new tobacco strategy.
-It’s called Stopping the start, and it could help us break free of smoking once and for all.
+Last year, Rishi Sunak's government announced a whole new tobacco strategy.
+It was called Stopping the start, and it had the potential to help us break free of smoking once and for all.
+Learn all about it in this week's article.

 What is Stopping the Start?